Robert Muller

 about

 Robert Muller is an in-demand pianist and keyboardist based in Santa Fe, NM, known for a distinctly modern and soulful musical approach informed as much by classic bebop as by Brian Eno and 80s pop.
+He’s the recipient of the 2024 New Mexico Music Award’s Eric Larson Lifetime Achievement Award for his work in live music and the studio. #NMMA He is the pianist for the Delbert Anderson Quartet, an award-winning group that tours the western US and Canada and has appeared at California Worldfest, SFJazz, the National Art Gallery’s Jazz in the Garden series, and Kuumbwa Jazz.

 He moved to New York City in the mid 90s and became active in the downtown music scene with his own trio Timefly and as a sideman for several original acts.
-Robert appeared several times on MTV2 with underground hip-hop artist Pete Miser and performed at venues like SOB’s, The Knitting Factory, The Blue Note, Mercury Lounge, and Studio 54.
+Robert appeared on MTV2 with underground hip-hop artist Pete Miser and performed at venues like SOB’s, The Knitting Factory, The Blue Note, Mercury Lounge, and Studio 54.

 After moving to Santa Fe, New Mexico some eleven years later, he quickly started to do studio work and performances with Grammy-winning guitarist Larry Mitchell for several award-winning artists, including NAMMY-winning singer and songwriter Shelley Morningsong.